 The expertise of our medical team combined with the use of state-of-the-art technology guarantee the best results for our patients.
-Schedule a free consultation and we will recommend you the best treatment option for your condition.
+Schedule a non-binding consultation and we will recommend you the best treatment option for your condition.

 Am I a candidate?

 Candidates to intraocular implants include patients who, after an accurate ophthalmological examination to determine the safety of the procedure, no longer wish to rely on optical correction (eyeglasses or contact lenses) and do not meet the criteria for laser surgery.

 Minimum age required for surgery is 18 years old.

 Patients must be affected by a stable refractive error.

 - Epicrystallinian intraocular lenses (usually implantable collamer lenses or ICL®) are the most commonly used nowadays.
 They are implanted in the posterior chamber of the eye, behind the iris and before the crystalline lens